Nida (political party): 2014 municipal elections

-The party first participated solely in Rotterdam, where it received 2 seats in the municipal council with 4.8% of the vote.
-It did not have a political programme, instead promoting their plans by means of a 'political pamphlet'.
+The party first participated solely in Rotterdam, where it received two seats in the municipal council with 4.8% of the vote.
+It did not have a political programme; instead, the party promoted their plans by means of a 'political pamphlet'.

 2018 municipal elections

-The party kept its 2 seats in Rotterdam, increasing its vote share to 5.4%.
+The party kept its two seats in Rotterdam, increasing its vote share to 5.4%.
 The party also expanded to The Hague, getting one seat with a vote share of 2.3%.
 The party initially participated in the "Leftist Covenant" with the PvdA, SP and GroenLinks, releasing a joint manifesto supporting a 'social, ecological and inclusive Rotterdam' and against Livable Rotterdam.
-However, the coalition collapsed over a tweet from 2014 where party leader Nourdin El Ouali compared Israel to Daesh.
+However, the coalition collapsed over a tweet from 2014, where party leader Nourdin El Ouali compared Israel to Daesh.
+Nida saw no reason to distance itself from the tweet and invoked freedom of speech.

 2019 Provincial States elections

 The party's first attempt to participate in national politics came in 2019, where it participated in provincial elections in North Holland and South Holland.
 The party did not receive any seat in the Provincial States, receiving 0.4% and 0.5% respectively.